VasistaPolali/Block-Chain/composer/benefits-network/README.md

  "timestamp": "2018-03-11T23:27:08.406Z"
 }
 ```
-Once the Service has been provided an other asset called EndorseAsset is created to individual endorse the contract between the member and the provider.
+Once the Service has been provided an other asset called EndorseAsset is created to individually endorse the contract between the member and the provider.
 ```
 {
   "$class": "org.example.biznet.EndorseAsset",